panoptesDev/Safecoin/docs/src/running-validator/vote-accounts.md

 The vote authority can be set to the same address as the validator identity.
 If the validator identity is also the vote authority, only one signature per vote transaction is needed in order to both sign the vote and pay the transaction fee.
-Because transaction fees on Solana are assessed per-signature, having one signer instead of two will result in half the transaction fee paid compared to setting the vote authority and validator identity to two different accounts.
+Because transaction fees on Safecoin are assessed per-signature, having one signer instead of two will result in half the transaction fee paid compared to setting the vote authority and validator identity to two different accounts.